Nei Jing Herbal Medicine

 The Nei Jing outlines the flavor and nature of herbs as the defining factor of prescription.

 This course is included in our members library.
 Become a member today for only $150 per year, and receive immediate access to over 50 hours of continuing education approved courses!

 Qing Dynasty practitioner Chen Xiuyuan said that the study of Chinese medicine was actually quite easy.
 Yet today, herbal medicine is either seen as incredibly academic, or promotes the use of set formulas with minor modifications.
 In this short lecture, JulieAnn Nugent-Head returns us to the way herbs were studied and understood by our medical ancestors: from the perspective of flavor and nature as laid out in the Nei Jing.

-This course is pending approval by the California Acupuncture Board & the NCCAOM for continuing education credit.
-When the course is approved, a CEU test will appear at the end of the course curriculum.
-Completion of the course videos and passing the test with an 80% or greater score will automatically generate a certificate of completion to be used toward licensure requirements.
+This course has been approved by the NCCAOM for 2.5 continuing education credit hours.
+Completion of all course videos and an 80% or greater score on the end of course test will automatically generate a certificate of completion to be used toward licensure requirements.

 JulieAnn Nugent-Head lived in China for eight and a half years studying with the last generation of practitioners born and educated prior to 1949.
 Seeing these traditional doctors effectively treat serious conditions illustrated the profundity and practicality of Chinese medicine.
 Through the ATS documentation project, JulieAnn benefitted from line by line reading and explanations of the classic books with Dr. Li Hongxiang, which deepened her understanding and brought to life the classical, foundational and common sense paradigm with which Chinese medicine views and attempts to manage illness.